Lex Luger

 Lawrence Wendell Pfohl (born June 2, 1958), better known by the ring name Lex Luger, is an American retired professional wrestler, bodybuilder, and professional football lineman.
-He is best known for his work with National Wrestling Alliance (NWA), World Championship Wrestling (WCW) under Jim Crockett Promotions, and the World Wrestling Federation (WWF, now WWE).
+He is best known for his work with World Championship Wrestling (WCW), National Wrestling Alliance (NWA) under Jim Crockett Promotions, and the World Wrestling Federation (WWF, now WWE).

 Luger is a two-time WCW World Heavyweight Champion and one-time WWA World Heavyweight Champion.
 He is also a five-time NWA/WCW United States Heavyweight Champion who holds the records for consecutive days and total days as champion.
 He is the second WCW Triple Crown Champion.
-Although he never won a championship in the WWF, he challenged for every title in the organization, including WWF World Heavyweight Championship matches at SummerSlam in 1993, which he also main evented alongside Yokozuna, and WrestleMania X in 1994.
+Although he never won a championship in the WWF, he challenged for every title in the organization, including WWF World Heavyweight Championship matches at SummerSlam in 1993, which he also main-evented alongside Yokozuna, and WrestleMania X in 1994.
 He also was notably the 1994 Royal Rumble co-winner with Bret Hart.

 Pro Wrestling Illustrated readers voted Luger the Most Popular Wrestler of the Year in 1993.
 Luger was inducted into the WWE Hall of Fame in 2025.

 Early life and education

-Of German and Scottish heritage, Luger was born Lawrence Wendell Pfohl in Buffalo, New York on June 2, 1958.
+Of German and Scottish heritage, Lawrence Wendell Pfohl was born in Buffalo, New York on June 2, 1958.
 He was an avid basketball player in his youth, and though he rarely played soccer, is a fan of English soccer club Manchester United.
+He attended high school and played basketball and football in Orchard Park.
+However, during his senior year his football coach convinced him to dedicate himself to the sport for the chance at a college scholarship.
+Pfohl and his teammate Craig Wolfley then began intense weight training with World's Strongest Man competitor Don Reinhoudt.

-He attended high school and played football in Orchard Park.
-He then attended Penn State University on a football scholarship, but transferred to the University of Miami after his freshman year when the Penn State coaches thought he should move to linebacker or defensive end.
+He received scholarship offers from Boston College, Miami and Penn State.
+Ultimately deciding to attended Penn State University on a football scholarship, but transferred to the University of Miami after his freshman year when the Penn State coaches thought he should move to linebacker or defensive end.
 He eventually decided his skills would be better suited to football.
 He sat out the 1977 season as a redshirt transfer student in Coral Gables.

 In 1978, Luger played for the Miami Hurricanes, which featured future Pro Football Hall of Fame quarterback Jim Kelly, Jim Burt, Mitch Guittar, Fred Marion, and Mark Richt.
 He was kicked off the team for what Luger referred to as "off-the-field incidents".
 On the team's road trip to Atlanta to play Georgia Tech, Luger, who was suffering from cabin fever and disappointed at not being named a starter by coach Lou Saban by the 5th game of the season, snapped and trashed his hotel room.
+Luger left Miami without a degree.